EA Prospects and Careers

 - Year 13 –tailored tutorial programme to support applications to university and job applications, UCAS application support, tracking and decision-making advice, CV writing skills support, Business Mentors Scheme

-The impact of this department will be measured through student and staff evaluations, and by achieving the ‘Quality In Careers’ award at the end of academic year 2018/19.
+The impact of this department will be measured through annual student and staff evaluations, and by achieving the ‘Quality In Careers’ award at the end of academic year 2019/20.
+Student destination data will be analysed at the end of each academic year to ensure meaningful progression to higher and further education.

 Our CEIAG programme and related information is reviewed annually, however information may be revised throughout the year to reflect new regulations.
 The date of the next review is September 2019.